mtdxc/libp2p.specs/pubsub/gossipsub/gossipsub-v1.0.md

 The problem however is that messages don't just follow the minimum latency paths; they follow all edges, thus creating a flood.
-The outbound degree of the network is unbounded, whereas we want it to be bounded in order to reduce bandwidth requirements and increase decentralization and scalability.
+The outbound degree of the network is unbounded, whereas we want it to be bounded in order to reduce bandwidth requirements and increase decentralization and scalability(去中心化和可扩展性).

-This unbounded outbound degree creates a problem for individual densely connected nodes, as they may have a large number of connected peers and cannot afford the bandwidth to forward all these pubsub messages.
+This unbounded outbound degree creates a problem for individual densely 密集的 connected nodes, as they may have a large number of connected peers and cannot afford the bandwidth to forward all these pubsub messages.
 Similarly, the amplification factor is only bounded by the sum of degrees of all nodes in the